 Small businesses help fuel the U.S economy.
 Since the most recent recession, they accounted for two-thirds of net new jobs and now make up 99.7% of employer firms, according to the U.S. Small Business Administration.
-But survival isn’t a given: Only half of new businesses last five years, while only a third make it to a decade.
+But survival isn’t a given: Only half of the new businesses last five years, while only a third make it to a decade.
+Small business loans can be the ultimate solution to keep your business going.

 Many young companies resist outside investment, worried that the extra input will dilute internal authority.